Pyxxil/Teaching/Generics.md

 }
 ```

-The signature for ```Equality<Integer>.equals``` is ``` equals_Integer_Integer ```.
+The signature for ``` Equality<Integer>.equals ``` is ``` equals_Integer_Integer ```.
 But wait, we never defined a method called equals that takes two Integer's as parameters! you say.
 You'd be both correct, and incorrect simultaneously.
 We never explicitly declared a method with that signature, but the java compiler did.
 When it saw that you provided a type argument to your Equality class in ``` Equality<Integer> integersEqual... ``` you told the compiler to make that specific class.
 A class that now replaces every instance of T inside it with Integer, essentially akin to how in a method if you pass an argument you get to see that argument within the method itself.

 So, the compiler actually did some programming itself.
 It made a program that has that signature, which we can then freely call ourselves.
+It even means we don't have to pay for what we don't write, if we don't ever call equals with a certain type, then we never generate the method for that type -- only for types we actually use it for.

-We could even do the following:
+Even more fun, is that we can do the following:

 ```java
 public class Main {